Ibiza17/api-test/README.md

 Before running these tests, you'll need to install Newman and have access to the sample API.
 If you haven't already done so, follow these steps:

 1. Install Newman by running the following command: `npm install -g newman`.
-2. Start the API by navigating to the directory where it was downloaded and running the following command: `npm start`.

 ## Test Cases